-HB 18-1309 Programs Addressing Teacher Shortages - During the 2018 legislative session, changes were made to state law related to programs to address the teacher shortage.
-This bill creates the teacher of record license and associated programs to allow candidates who have completed all, or substantially all, of the required coursework for completion of a bachelor's degree but have not yet completed teaching field work requirements to be hired as teachers of record.
+- HB 18-1309 Programs Addressing Teacher Shortages - During the 2018 legislative session, changes were made to state law related to programs to address the teacher shortage.
+This bill creates the teacher of record license and associated program to allow candidates who have completed all, or substantially all, of the required coursework for completion of a bachelor's degree but have not yet completed teaching field work requirements to be hired as teachers of record.
 CDE must create rules for the administration of the teacher record license and program.
-These rules are included in the current Educator Talent rules that will be heard at the April 2019 State Board of Education meeting.

 Amendments were also added to the special services intern authorization, and changes were made to the definitions of 'school counselor' and 'school health professional' to include a larger subset of educators in the relevant grant programs.
 This bill also allows SSP intern authorizations to be renewed for a second year.

 - Information on the School Counselor Corps Grant Program can be found on CDE's Postsecondary webpage.

 - Information on the School Health Professional Grant Program can be found on CDE's Health and Wellness webpage.